-This guide is written for users switching from other operating systems to Ubuntu MATE.
 In the days when all computers came with a complete set of printed and bound hardware and software manuals, you could read and learn about every feature provided with your new equipment.
-Although this book doesn't attempt to come close to that level of detail.
-I have written it for computer users who just want the information they need to learn how to upgrade from Windows, macOS, or something else, you'll find that the suggestions we make for personalizing Ubuntu MATE will help you feel right at home with your new software for your computer.
-This second edition has been expanded to include additional content and updated with many of the improvements, updates, and new features included in Ubuntu MATE's 20.04 LTS (Long Term Support) release.
-That does not mean that this book is ONLY for users switching from other operating systems.
-It is also meant as a reference for everyone using Ubuntu MATE.
-However, if you are upgrading from Windows, macOS, or something else, you'll find that the suggestions we make for personalizing Ubuntu MATE will help you feel right at home with your new for your computer.
+Although this book doesn't attempt to come close to that level of detail, I have written it for computer users who just want the information they need to learn how to use Ubuntu MATE and its applications.
+Reading this book can help you build your confidence and competence in using Ubuntu MATE.
+This third edition has been updated with improvements, updates, and new features included in Ubuntu MATE's 20.04 LTS (Long Term Support) release.
+That does not mean that this book is ONLY for Ubuntu MATE users.
+Many of the applications available in Ubuntu MATE are also available in other flavors of Ubuntu and in other distributions (versions) of Linux.
+The applications I mention in this book work in the same way regardless of the operating system.